 Seriously.
 I used to buy ready-made granola bars, thinking they were a healthy choice.
 If I had bothered to read labels then, I might have noticed they were basically sugar bombs.
 There are a small number of low carb options out there which taste good, but of course, there is a price tag that comes with them.

 It was time to make my own granola bars.
-To be organised, just this once.
-And enjoy that wonderful feeling of being PREPARED.

 Many low carb granola bar recipes use fibre syrup, which is not easily available in the UK.
 Therefore, I decided to use egg white and flaxseed as a binder.
 The apple and cinnamon give the taste and the nuts and seeds…give you the energy.